f3d-app/f3d/README_libf3d.md

 * EXTERNAL
 A window where the OpenGL context is not created but assumed to have been created externally.
 To be used with other frameworks like Qt or GLFW.

-Window let you `render`, `renderToImage` and control other parameters of the window, like icon or windowName.
+Window lets you `render`, `renderToImage` and control other parameters of the window, like icon or windowName.

 # Interactor class